bcornec/wod-set/profile/USER-GUIDE.md

 ## What is a Jupyter Notebook?

 To put it simply, a Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
 In our case, Notebooks contain simple Python or shell or other pieces of codes to interact with the different APIs available studied in the Notebook.
 Instructions are provided in a [markdown](https://en.wikipedia.org/wiki/Markdown) format.
 We centralize the different notebooks on a single [JupyterHub](https://jupyterhub.readthedocs.io/en/stable/) server.
-This allows us to replicate them across the multiple students currently configured on the server fairly easily through Ansible playbooks.
+This allows us to replicate them across the multiple students currently configured on the server fairly easily through [Ansible](https://en.wikipedia.org/wiki/Ansible_(software)) playbooks.
 When changes are necessary (fixing a typo for instance in a notebook), updates can be performed quickly by just launching the playbook.

 ![View of a Notebook](img/jupyterhub-notebook.png)

 From a course standpoint, the notebook format is a really simple and flexible solution.
 Students can even download the notebooks and run them locally on their laptops if they want to do them again later on or reuse some of the code for their own projects.
-It's also a convenient way of maintaining existing Notebooks for producers, and the simple Markdown format makes it appealing for new contriutors to add to the collection of Notebooks.
+It's also a convenient way of maintaining existing Notebooks for producers, and the simple Markdown format makes it appealing for new contributors to add to the collection of Notebooks.

 ## Running the Workshop on Demand